BEMRosetta/BEMRosetta/install/README.md

 Now you can start playing with BEMRosetta by invoking ./BEMRosetta/BEMRosetta.out You might want to put BEMRosetta elsewhere later, e.g. inside ~/bin/ for example.

+The same procedure can be followed to install bemrosetta_cl_linux.tar.gz